scottstanfield/cartpole/readme.md

 bonsai -a configure
 ```

+Note: if you've authenticated before, there's a chance the CLI will ask
+you to got to http://mumouarm-api.azdev.bons.ai/accounts/settings/key
+resulting in a 404 error.
+Go to step c).

 c) Generate new key from https://web-master.azdev.bons.ai/?cloud=mumouarm

 Note: when you paste the key into the client, it won't echo the